• nft

 • 03 Jul 24

 Remember the frenzy of 2021?
 Forget it.
-NFTs are back in 2024, but with a fresh focus on utility and real-world applications.
-Here's why this time will be different.
+NFTs are back in 2025, but extensively applied in the real world.
+Here's why this time NFT utility will be different.

 We spent most of 2023 seeing NFTs go extinct.
 The floor (lower price limit) of top collections fell by an average of 25%: